Hawke's Bay drenched: Flight turns back from Auckland, Covid testing site closes early

 "Customers will be accommodated on alternative services," an Air NZ spokeswoman said.

-Despite the wet weather disrupting people's public holiday plans, farmers across the region could not have been happier about the conditions.
+Farmers across the region, though, could not have been happier about the conditions.

 "It is brilliant.
-It will make a hang of a difference," Jim Galloway, the Federated Farmers Hawke's Bay president, said.
+It will make a hell of a difference," Jim Galloway, the Federated Farmers Hawke's Bay president, said.

 "In January, I don't think there was anywhere in Hawke's Bay that got much above 50 per cent of average rainfall for the month, and a lot of areas were down to 25 per cent."